coding-dojo-data-science/python-basics-notebooks/README.md

-# python-basics-notebooks
+# Python Basics Lesson and Assignment Notebooks
-Notebooks that pair with Python Basics lessons and assignments.
+This repository of notebooks compliments the Python Basics course in the Coding Dojo Data Science program.